 donation of two drawing books and a list of pieces belonging to Robert Lebel

-In 2006, Jean-Jacques Lebel contributed to the museum’s collections when he donated two notebooks filled with Eskimo masks (black notebook with 59 Indian ink and lead and colored pencils drawings and a green spiral notebook with two lead pencil drawings and writings), and a typed and handwritten five-page list.
+In 2006, Jean-Jacques Lebel contributed to the Museum’s collections when he donated two notebooks filled with Eskimo masks (black notebook with 59 Indian ink and lead and colored pencils drawings and a green spiral notebook with two lead pencil drawings and text), and a typed and handwritten five-page list.

 The notebooks contain drawings by Robert Lebel and were used by him to meticulously draw his masks and those acquired by André Breton, Isabelle Waldberg, George Duthuit, Roberto Matta, Bernard Reis, Dolores Vanetti and Enrico Donati.
 Other sketches are inspired by ethnographic board drawings including Edward William Nelson’s famous The Eskimo about the Bering Strait by Edward William Nelson.